-Arbitration Rules for the Real Estate Industry (Including a Mediation Alternative)
+Real Estate Industry Arbitration Rules (Including Mediation Alternative)

 Mediation Rules

 1. Agreement of Parties

 Whenever, by stipulation or in their contract, the parties have provided for mediation or conciliation of existing or future disputes under the auspices of the American Arbitration Association (AAA) or under these rules, they shall be deemed to have made these rules, as amended and in effect as of the date of the submission of the dispute, a part of their agreement.